RiccardoMengozzi/tb3_exploration_ros2/README.md

 ros2 run sanification planner
 ```

-After the sanitization of the room has been completed, the planner can be runned again.
+After the sanification of the room has been completed, the planner can be runned again.